ansys/pysam-sysml2/doc/source/users/api/load-model.rst

 To load a model, you need an instance of a SysML Connector (see :ref:`here <Create_C_Section>`).

 After this, you can create a SysML2ProjectManager.
-This class will help you to load a model in Python, using the Sysml V2 Standard API.
+This class helps you load a model in Python, using the SysML V2 Standard API.

 .. code:: python